Carmen Linares: Biography

-In season 2021/2022 she launches “Cantaora: 40 years of Flamenco”.
+In season 2021/2022 she launches "Cantaora: 40 years of Flamenco".
 The most important singer of the current flamenco presents a unique show with the most significant songs of her artistic life.

 This shows has an extraordinary setlist with antologic women styles, Federico García Lorca lyrics, tribute to Paco de Lucía and Enrique Morente and guest artists in every shows as Estrella Morente, Luz Casal, Miguel Poveda, Arcángel, Joan Manuel Serrat, and Silvia Pérez Cruz.
 Carmen’s voice seeks out intimacy to convey her flamenco expression in this selection of unique songs.

-She is the only flamenco woman artist who has won the National Music Award by Ministry of Culture of Spain in 2001.
-In 2022 she received the Princess of Asturias Award in the category "Arts".
+She is the only flamenco woman artist who has won the Premio Nacional de Música by Ministry of Culture of Spain in 2001.
+In 2022 she received the Princess of Asturias Award for the Arts and Latin Grammy Lifetime Achievement Award 2023.